-On January 16, 2004, the Special Committee engaged Dorsey & Whitney LLP ("Dorsey & Whitney") as legal counsel for the Special Committee and consulted with Dorsey & Whitney regarding the scope of the Special Committee's work and the fiduciary duties of the members of the Special Committee.
+On January 16, 2003, the Special Committee engaged Dorsey & Whitney LLP ("Dorsey & Whitney") as legal counsel for the Special Committee and consulted with Dorsey & Whitney regarding the scope of the Special Committee's work and the fiduciary duties of the members of the Special Committee.
 The Special Committee directed management to prepare a detailed analysis regarding the proposed recapitalization and presented such analysis and management's recommendations to the Special Committee.
 The Special Committee also determined to hire its own investment banker.
 Management presented its preliminary analysis as well as the preliminary analysis prepared by ThinkEquity.
-This preliminary analysis indicated that common shareholders would benefit from (i) a recapitalization that bifurcated the Series A Preferred Stock into a straight dividend bearing preferred instrument and a warrant, (ii) modifications to the terms of the existing Series A Preferred Stock allowing the Company to repurchase Series A Preferred Stock, make repurchases of Common Stock using excess cash and pay dividends on Common Stock and (iii) establishing a definite warrant exercise period.
 Members of the Special Committee continued to confer periodically with one another and with Dorsey & Whitney and management until the Special Committee met again on January 22, 2004.

 On January 22, 2004, at the request of the Special Committee, management made another presentation regarding the proposed recapitalization.
-Since the last meeting of the Special Committee, management and ThinkEquity had further refined and confirmed their preliminary analysis of the proposed recapitalization.
+Since the last meeting of the Special Committee, management and ThinkEquity had further refined their analysis of the proposed recapitalization.
 Management presented its analysis as well as a possible structure for the proposed recapitalization.
+The

-The Special Committee provided input and directed management to continue developing its analysis of the proposed recapitalization and report back to the Special Committee.
+Special Committee provided input and directed management to continue developing its analysis of the proposed recapitalization and report back to the Special Committee.

 On February 2, 2004, the Special Committee met again with management and a representative of Dorsey & Whitney.
-Management made further presentations regarding the Company's operations, present and future cash positions and the proposed structure for the recapitalization and the Special Committee provided input and direction to management.
+Management made further presentations regarding the Company's operations and the proposed structure for the recapitalization and the Special Committee provided input and direction to management.
 The Special Committee further considered management's analysis in light of the Board of Directors' objective of creating value for common shareholders.
 The Special Committee determined that it would be prudent to continue consideration of the proposed recapitalization but defer a decision until more was known about the Company's fiscal 2004 operating results.
 Following this meeting, informal discussions continued among members of the Special Committee, management and Dorsey & Whitney.